 Get References: During your studies and training, letters of recommendation are especially helpful.

-Apply: Often licensure and pediatric associations provide job boards specifically for physicians seeking employment.
+Apply: Licensure and pediatric associations often provide job boards specifically for physicians seeking employment.
 Additionally, employers will post job openings on online job boards such as Indeed or Monster.

 Comparing Similar Jobs

 There are a wide variety of specialists in healthcare.
 Here are the median incomes of a few similar jobs: